boltops-tools/cody/README.md

 ## Full DSL

 The convenience DSL methods shown above are short and clean.
 They merely wrap a DSL that map to the properties of CloudFormation resources like [AWS::CodeBuild::Project](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html) and [AWS::IAM::Role](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html).
-Refer the [Full DSL docs](readme/full_dsl.md) for more info.
+Refer the [DSL docs](docs/dsl) for more info.

 ## Type Option